renanxx1/renanxx1/README.md

 - 👋 Hi, I’m @renanxx1
-- 👀 I’m interested in technologies.
-- 🌱 I’m currently learning data engineering.
+- 🌱 I’m a Data Engineer.
 - 📫 How to reach me renan980@gmail.com